Inference in Cluster Randomized Trials with Matched Pairs: Abstract

 \section{Abstract}

-This paper considers the problem of inference in cluster randomized trials where treatment status is determined according to a ``matched pairs'' design.
-Here, by a cluster randomized experiment, we mean one in which treatment is assigned at the level of the cluster; by a ``matched pairs'' design we mean that a sample of clusters is paired according to baseline, cluster-level covariates and, within each pair, one cluster is selected at random for treatment.
-We study the large sample behavior of a weighted difference-in-means estimator and derive two distinct sets of results depending on if the matching procedure does or does not match on cluster size.
-We then propose a variance estimator which is consistent in either case.
-We also study the behavior of a randomization test which permutes the treatment status for clusters within pairs, and establish its finite sample and asymptotic validity for testing specific null hypotheses.
+This paper studies inference in cluster randomized trials where treatment status is determined according to a ``matched pairs'' design.
+Here, by a cluster randomized experiment, we mean one in which treatment is assigned at the level of the cluster; by a ``matched pairs'' design, we mean that a sample of clusters is paired according to baseline, cluster-level covariates and, within each pair, one cluster is selected at random for treatment.
+We study the large-sample behavior of a weighted difference-in-means estimator and derive two distinct sets of results depending on if the matching procedure does or does not match on cluster size.
+We then propose a single variance estimator which is consistent in either regime.
+Combining these results establishes the asymptotic exactness of tests based on these estimators.
+Next, we consider the properties of two common testing procedures based on $t$-tests constructed from linear regressions, and argue that both are generally conservative in our framework.
+We additionally study the behavior of a randomization test which permutes the treatment status for clusters within pairs, and establish its finite-sample and asymptotic validity for testing specific null hypotheses.
+Finally, we propose a covariate-adjusted estimator which adjusts for additional baseline covariates not used for treatment assignment, and establish conditions under which such an estimator leads to strict improvements in precision.
+A simulation study confirms the practical relevance of our theoretical results.

 \end{spacing}

 KEYWORDS: Experiment, matched pairs, cluster-level randomization, randomized controlled trial, treatment assignment

 JEL classification codes: C12, C14